 - Pour in the buttermilk an use a fork to stir the dough until it is mostly combined but still a bit shaggy looking.
 Dump the dough onto a clean work surface and knead it a few times to bring the mass into more of a real blob of dough.

 - You can roll the dough out to about 1/2 inch thick and cut it into whatever shapes scones you like.
 I prefer to divide the dough in 2, pat both halves into 1/2-inch thick circles, and cut each circle into 6 triangles (as you would cut a pizza).

-- No matter how you shape them, place the scones into a large baking sheet, sprinkle with sugar if you like, and bake until golden, about 12 minutes.
+- No matter how you shape them, place the scones into a large baking sheet, sprinkle with sugar if you like, and bake until golden, 12 to 15 minutes.

 These scones are amazing when served still warm, but most definitely serve them the day they are made.
 Like almost all quick baked goods, they don't age well.